Zoardedz/stemnotes/Chemistry/LO3.md

 >  # **Photoelectric effect**

 Einstein reached the $E$<sub>photon</sub> conclusion through his analysis of the photoelectric effect (he won a Nobel prize for this), the photoelectric effect points to the phenomenon in which electrons are emitted from the surface of a metal when light strikes it, The following observations characterize the photoelectric effect:
-1. Experiments where they tried difference frequencies of light showed that no electrons are emitted by the metal if the frequency is below a threshold frequency $\nu$<sub>0</sub>
+1. Experiments where they tried different frequencies of light showed that no electrons are emitted by the metal if the frequency is below a threshold frequency $\nu$<sub>0</sub>
 2. The light below this threshold frequency emits no electrons regardless the intensity of the light or increasing of photons.
 3. For light with frequency higher than or equal to the threshold frequency, the number of electrons emitted increases with the intensity of the light.
 4. For light with frequency higher than or equal to the threshold frequency, the kinetic energy of the emitted electrons increases linearly (in a straight line in a graph) with the frequency of light.